do vets recommend collars or harnesses 1

 Size and breed of the dog

 Different breeds and sizes of dogs require different collar sizes and designs.
-It is essential to choose a collar that fits your dog comfortably and suits their body type.
+Choosing a collar that fits your dog comfortably and suits their body type is essential.

 Comfort and fit

 Ensuring your dog’s comfort is crucial, so pay attention to the materials used and the level of adjustability the collar offers.
-A collar that is too tight or too loose can lead to discomfort, chafing, or potential injuries.
+A too tight or loose collar can lead to discomfort, chafing, or potential injuries.

 Training goals and behavior

 Consider your training goals when choosing a collar.
-Some dogs may require specific training methods that are better suited to collar usage.
-Seek professional guidance if you are unsure about which collar to use for training purposes.
+Some dogs may require specific training methods better suited to collar usage.
+Seek professional guidance if you are unsure which collar to use for training.

 Health conditions and medical history